-Entry Criteria: Merit or above in Algebra and most other Level I assessments OR at the discretion of the HOD

-AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91256 Apply co-ordinate geometry methods in solving problems 2 2 91257 Apply graphical methods in solving problems 2 4 91259 Apply trigonometric relationships in solving problems 2 3 91261 Apply algebra methods in solving problems 2 5 91262 Apply calculus methods in solving problems 2 5 91269 Apply simultaneous equations in solving problems 2 2

-Level 3 Maths with Calculus and Level 3 Statistics courses in Year 13, provided sufficient credits are gained.
+Calculus Entry Criteria: Merit or above in Algebra and most other Level 1 assessments OR at the discretion of the HOD Level 2 12MAC / 11MAX AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91256 Apply co-ordinate geometry methods in solving problems 2 2 HOD: Mrs Susan Hurring 91257 Apply graphical methods in solving problems 2 4 Mathematics is not a 91259 Apply trigonometric relationships in solving problems 2 3 compulsory subject at Year 91261 Apply algebra methods in solving problems 2 5 12, but students are strongly 91262 Apply calculus methods in solving problems 2 5 encouraged to continue their study of this subject.
+Where does th Level 3 Maths v is course lead? with Calculus and Level 3 Statistics courses in Year 13, provided sufficient credits are gained.
+Cost: Workbooks and d revision material \$60.